OpenSourceBrain/OSB_Documentation/contents/Help/Background_Information/02_Introduction_to_Computational_Neuroscience.md

 fire or small compartment Hodgkin–Huxley neurons.
 It is written in Python and runs on many platforms.

-- [CATACOMB2](http://www.compneuro.org/catacomb): Components And Tools for Accessible COMputer Modelling in Biology.
-CATACOMB 2 is a workbench for developing biologically plausible network models to perform behavioural tasks in virtual environments.

 - [LENS](http://tedlab.mit.edu/~dr/Lens/index.html): The Light, Efficient Network Simulator for running artificial neural network models.